It goes without saying: good user experience is everything.

-But as the time passes and we all realize just how crucial good user onboarding is for customer retention and royalty, we’ve been able to see more and more good examples.
+But as time passes and we all realize just how crucial good user onboarding is for customer retention and royalty, we’ve been able to see more and more good in-app tutorial examples.

 GhostwriterAI is an AI-based platform that helps marketers to identify the target audience and involve them with new, highly focused content.

 But today, our topic is its in-app tutorial.

 GhostwriterAI uses contextual onboarding in their in-app tutorials, prompting a different bite-sized in-app guide on every page.